Welcome to the

 Early Years Foundation Stage

-On Thursday 22nd June, grown-ups were invited to take part in our ‘Count Us In’ workshop.
+Grown-ups were invited to take part in our ‘Count Us In’ workshop.
 Parents, grandparents and other relatives learned how maths is taught in the early years.
 They discovered that maths is actually all around us, every day and found out how they can promote maths at home.
 They were then given the chance to take part in some fun, maths activities with their children.
 Everyone received a certificate for completing the workshop.
 Well done, everyone!